tidyverse/dplyr/tests/testthat/_snaps/mutate.md

     Error <dplyr:::mutate_error>
       Problem with `mutate()` column `out`.
       i `out = env(a = 1)`.
-      x Input `out` must be a vector, not an environment.
+      x `out` must be a vector, not an environment.

 ---